 - The Building Official or designated employee of the Building Safety Division shall be an ex officio and non-voting member and shall act as secretary to the Board.

 The initial terms of the members of the Building Codes Board of Appeals shall be staggered terms with three members serving a one-year term, two members serving a two-year term and two members serving a three-year term.
 Upon expiration of the three one-year terms and three two-year terms, all subsequent terms shall be for a period of three years.
 The members appointed shall determine by lot whether their initial term shall be for one year, two years or three years.
+Members are appointed by the Mayor.
 Please note that this will be a low-maintenance responsibility, most likely meeting only a couple times a year.

 For more information, please e-mail Michael Williams.